 It’s a practice that includes conducting online games and activities that give remote employees an opportunity to socialize and communicate with their teammates.

-A virtual team building activity builds an emotional connection between your remote teams and they can learn new things about each other.
-To get you started, we created a list of 25 virtual team building activities that offer an amazing shared remote experience.
+A virtual team-building activity builds an emotional connection between your remote teams and they can learn new things about each other.
+To get you started, we created a guide on team-building activities.

 Unreliable technology, slow internet, different time zones, lack of engagement, and participation.